Everyone leaves footprints as they walk on their assigned path and you never know who you might inspire by sharing your experiences.

 I never thought I would have a job as a canine nurse, but it will be an interesting addition to my resume!

-This blog began in November 2009 as a means to share my life adventures with my readers.
+This blog began as a means to share my life adventures with my readers.
 My writing experience to that point included two published books; Wake Up! and A Gathering of Spirit and four years as a columnist for the Cibola Beacon.
 I have since added Journey of an Enlightened Egotist and Spirits of Cibola County to my published work, both are available from Amazon.com

 Looking for ways to inspire others to write I created a writing group for senior citizens in 2012, a writing camp for children 2012-2015 and a communication group for a nursing home in 2013.